Active Families, Active Lives (AFAL)

 Dietitians are experts in nutrition and how this effects health.
 Our dietitian will support and assist you and your family in making informed choices to develop a helpful relationship with food and health.
 Our dietitian will spend time getting to know you, your child and your family in order to gain a full picture in what you are all experiencing in your day-to-day life.

-• What is your favourite activity?
-Going for a walk and looking after my chickens.
+What is your favourite activity?
+Cooking and gardening

 Our occupational therapist is unique to the AFAL service.
 They will complete an initial assessment with you and your child to create a picture on how your child manages daily tasks.
 This may include looking at your child’s motor co-ordination, sensory skills and their motivations and social factors.
 The assessment will involve discussions, some activities and having fun!